Palks-Studio/billing-system/README.md

 **How it works:**

-1. The user fills in the form: client details auto-filled via lookup, selection of the associated quote from the list, invoice lines loaded automatically upon quote selection, service date, optional deposit.
+1. The user fills in the form: client details automatically populated through lookup, operation type (service or sale of goods), client type (individual or business), professional insurance information, selection of the related quote, invoice lines automatically loaded from the selected quote, service date, and any applicable deposit.
 2. A live preview of totals (excl.
 VAT / VAT / incl.
 VAT) is calculated in real time.
 3. On submission, a confirmation dialog appears before generation.
 4. The invoice PDF is generated and downloaded.
 At the same time, the documents are archived server-side for tracking and payment validation.